robchendev/FRET/README.md

     -thank <@user1> <@user2> <@user3>

 Takes any number of mentions.
 The math to divide the points between each user works exponentially (`100/(users^0.5)`).
 The person who uses this command gets placed on a short cooldown before they can use it again to avoid spam.
 The person who uses the command also gets 20% of the points they've awarded.
 Users cannot thank themselves to farm points.

+    -pin

+Can only be used inside threads and by users with the Mentor role or above.
+Pins and unpins messages.

     -rankup